keymakers/neo-scan-docker/README.md

 `Dockerfile` is what is used to build [the docker container](https://hub.docker.com/r/slipoh/neo-scan/) found on Docker Hub.

-`docker-compose.yml` is a a fully working private network with neo-scan connected to it.
-It uses prebuilt images.
+`docker-compose.yml` is a fully working private network with neo-scan connected to it.
+It build the Dockerfile.

+`neo-privnet.wallet` is the wallet file that contains sufficient GAS.

 # Privnet with GAS and with neo-scan — quick start